gmsakibursabbir/smart-home/README.md

 # Smart Home Website 🏡

 Welcome to the repository for the **Smart Home** website!
-This project showcases a responsive and clean website built using HTML, CSS, and JavaScript, following the BEM (Block Element Modifier) methodology for organizing and writing CSS.
+This project showcases a responsive and clean website built using HTML, CSS, and JavaScript.

 ![App Screenshot](https://i.postimg.cc/WzXxgQdF/smarthome-1980.jpg)